gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

 From the Mobile Application and Web App testers we managed to extract some common comments that are:

--The application is really simple to use: no registration needed wich is good (beacuse generally speaking, privacy is a big concern).
+- The application is really simple to use: no registration needed wich is good (beacuse generally speaking, privacy is a big concern).

--The application automatically detect museums using the user's position, so no need to choose them from a list, but the application does not work without it: even if the system clearly explain why it needs the position, some users still don't feel confident about giving that information.
+-  The application automatically detect museums using the user's position, so no need to choose them from a list, but the application does not work without it: even if the system clearly explain why it needs the position, some users still don't feel confident about giving that information.

--The web app interface is simple enough and easy to use, but the crowd sensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.
+-The Web app interface is simple enough and easy to use, but the crowd sensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.

 ### Evaluation: what is missing